aliel03/saclab.github.io/readme.md

 > ⚠️ In this repository, you will mainly find the React front-end of the SacLab portal.
 > The Express back-end and some Angular-based internal tools were also developed during my internship, but they were hosted on the ISAE-SUPAERO GitLab and I no longer have access to them, so they are not included here.

-> The Express back-end and some Angular-based internal tools were developed during the internship but could not be published (internal code).

 ---

 ## 🧩 Main Features of the Front-End